 Key Stage 5

 Geography is also offered at A-Level here at Windsor.
 We follow the AQA Geography syllabus.
-We study a range of physical and human topics across the ‘A’ level, including but not limited to water and carbon cycles, coasts, tectonics, ecosystems, global systems, urban issues, population and resources.
-There is a compulsory fieldwork element, as well as an optional residential experience in Dorset.
-Students will also complete an extended project based on a fieldwork experience which is worth 20% of their final mark.
+We study a range of physical and human topics across the A-Level, including water and carbon cycles, coasts, tectonics, global systems, urban issues and changing places.
+There is a compulsory fieldwork element linked to a residential experience in Dorset where students collect data for the extended project worth 20% of their final mark.

 The Geography Department at Windsor is hard-working and innovative.
 We are committed to raising standards and providing students with the best learning opportunities possible.